MATLAB Multiple Plots

 title('Cosine Function')

-when comparing related data setshold
+subplotwhen comparing related data sets - Apply

-for overlaying plots with shared axesfigure
+holdfor overlaying plots with shared axes - Utilize

 By mastering multiple plot techniques in MATLAB, you'll be able to create compelling visualizations that effectively communicate your data analysis results.